FENGGENYU/proj_style/README.md

    You can get:

    (d).
-In the directory 'style_patch', there are images of style patch localization on all shapes .
+In the directory 'style_patch', there are images which show representative style patch localization on all shapes .

 ### License